masesgroup/KNet/src/net/Documentation/articles/performance.md

 - for each benchmark execution the tests are repeated at least 20 times.

 The configuration is:
+- Acks: None to avoid performance impacts from server side
 - LingerMs: 100 ms
 - BatchSize: 1000000
 - MaxInFlight: 1000000